grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 ## Grafana Service account vs API key

 We have created service accounts for improved access control of programmatic access to Grafana.
-A service account token is a token that is used to authenticate a service account to Grafana and are very similar to API keys.
+A service account token is a token that is used to authenticate a service account to Grafana and is very similar to an API key.

 We recommend to start using service accounts over API keys.